Bella Dodd: Congressional Testimony

-On March 10, 1953, Dodd testified before a televised hearing of the U.S. Senate Internal Security Subcommittee (SISS) about widespread Party infiltration of labor unions and other institutions.
+On March 10, 1953, Dodd testified before a televised hearing of the U.S. Senate Internal Security Subcommittee (SISS) about covert Party infiltration of labor unions and other institutions.
 The following day, The New York Times front page stated: "Bella Dodd Asserts Reds Got Presidential Advisory Posts."
 Dodd had testified that "Communists had got into many legislative offices of Congress and into a number of groups advising the President of the United States," as well as the State of New York's Office of Education in Albany and New York City's Board of Education, and the Party had "read the minds" of some thousand school and college teachers in New York.
 It had been very easy for her to inject communist beliefs into her teaching: this was the "function of a Communist teacher...to create people willing to accept a Communist government."
 The only way to root out communism among teachers would be by "a Federal investigating group with subpoena power."

 On June 17–18, 1953, Dodd testified before the U.S. House Un-American Activities Committee (HUAC), under the questioning of HUAC lead counsel Robert Lowe Kunzig.
 She claimed to have resigned her Party position in 1946 and returned to law.
 (However, in her memoir, she reports that she continued to use her position as a lawyer to continue Party work until her expulsion in 1949.
 She testified that she knew J. Peters.)